easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct and total effects

-      Model is correctly specified.
+      Incorrectly adjusted!
-      No adjustment needed to estimate the direct and total effect of `x` on `y`.
+      To estimate the direct and total effect, at least adjust for `b` and `c`.
+Currently, the model only adjusts for `c`.
+You possibly also need to adjust for `b` to block biasing paths.

 ---